AdRoll/baker/content/en/docs/How Tos/custom_record.md

 where columns of fields are indexed through integers.

-If the Record implementations provided by Baker doesn't fit your needs, you can create your own version of the Record, implementing the
+If the Record implementations provided by Baker doesn't fit your needs, you can create your own version of the `Record` interface, implementing the [`Record` inteface](https://pkg.go.dev/github.com/AdRoll/baker#Record).
-[`Record` inteface](https://pkg.go.dev/github.com/AdRoll/baker#Record).

 ## How to use a custom version of the Record